nlotoo/Video-Tutorials-Express.js/README.md

 1. Express.js Retake Exam – Video Tutorials
 •	Exam Rules:
 •	You have 4 hours from 09:00 to 13:00
-•	When you are ready, delete the node_modules folder, make sure all dependencies are listed in the package.json file and submit your archived project at: SoftUni Judge
-•	You are provided with HTML & CSS resources, which you can modify
+•	You are provided with HTML & CSS resources, which you can modify.
 •	Use Express.js as a back-end framework
 •	Use MongoDB as a database with mongoose
 •	You can use whatever view engine you like (Handlebars, EJS, Pug etc.…)